JermzXploit/jermsilent.lua/README.md

 TextButton.MouseButton1Click:Connect(function()
     CamlockState = not CamlockState
-    TextButton.Text = CamlockState and "Hax.lol On" or "Hax.lol Off"
+    TextButton.Text = CamlockState and "Jermz.lol On" or "Jermz.lol Off"

     if CamlockState then
         enemy = FindNearestEnemy()
         if enemy then
             highlightInstance = createHighlight(enemy)
             StarterGui:SetCore("SendNotification", {
-                Title = "Hax.lol ✅",
+                Title = “jermz.lol ✅",
                 Text = "🎯: " .. enemy.DisplayName,
                 Duration = 3
             })